ishtms/learn-nodejs-hard-way/Readme.md

   <img src="./assets/imgs/cover.jpg" alt="Learn nodejs the hard way" width="500">
 </p>

-> :warning: **Live stream**: The content of this book, as well as the backend framework that we're building, is being live-streamed on [YouTube](https://youtube.com/@ishtms).
+> :warning: **Live stream**: The content of this book, as well as the backend framework we're building, is being live-streamed on [YouTube](https://youtube.com/@ishtms).

 You can access the current version of the book in the [chapters directory](/chapters) or in PDF format (both Light and Dark modes are available) by [clicking here](https://github.com/ishtms/learn-nodejs-hard-way/releases).
 Note that this version includes the current release of the content, and is not the final version.